hamzag4/IBM-Data-Science-Project/README.md

 It's a Data Science Project which I have completed in my "Python Project for Data Science" course.

-I have compared Stock Price and Revenue of Tesla and GameScope.
+I have compared Stock Price and Revenue of both Tesla and GameScope.